CityUHK-CompBio/isoseq2orf/README.md

 # isoseq2orf
 Pipeline to convert long-read sequencing data to a representative transcriptome for a cancer type and perform primary sequence characterization of the novel ORFs.
-The flowchart of the pipeline was shown here:
+The flowchart of the pipeline is shown here:

 ![image](pipeline.svg)

 `000_ccs2gtf.sh`: This script converted raw data from the Pacbio sequencer to the master transcriptome.